AndersLemme/audio_detection/README.md

 ## Folder Structure
  1. Audiofiles 	- Includes all the audio data. the wav-files are ignored so ask @AndersLemme for the data.
  2. Model 	- Is the folder with the python scripts that creates the CNN-models.
- 3. Recording	- Contain all scripts for recording or segmentation of wav files.
+ 3. Recording	- Contain all scripts for recording or segmentation of wav files. (please change name to processing or something)

 ## Requirements
  - Python